When do we use Water Soluble Premix?

 Vitamin oil blends consist of fat-soluble vitamins on a carrier of food grade soybean oil.
 Unlike DLC's, oil blends are not water dispersible and more ideally suitable to a spray coating application on extruded products.
 Additionally, in cold weather climates, oil blend will crystallize or become gel like and will require heating prior to use.

 Do you have an idea for a unique application for premixes?
-Talk to your Account Manager on how DSM can help in the development of a premix for your unique application in our Premix Quality lab!
+Talk to your Account Manager on how dsm-firmenich can help in the development of a premix for your unique application in our Premix Quality lab!

 15 August 2022